 As dusk approaches, the light-green leaves fold upwards, giving the plant the appearance of praying.
-Actually, the plant is closing its leaves to conserve moisture.
+(Actually, the plant is closing its leaves to conserve moisture.)
 The Prayer Plant is a great addition to your room or office as a unique conversation piece.

 A small and compact houseplant, the Prayer Plant is ideal for humid kitchen windowsills without any draft, or in any spot that does not fluctuate in temperature too much.

-Semi-sun to semi-shade.
+Light: Prefers semi-sun to semi-shade.

 During the growing season in spring to summer, keep the soil evenly moist.
 Do NOT allow the soil to dry between waterings.
 Feed every two weeks during the growing season.
 Water sparingly in the winter.
 Mist often and snap off the old, poor-looking leaves.

 A happy Prayer Plant will cyclically open its leaves in the daytime and fold them up over the night.

 If your Prayer Plant isn’t thick and bushy as you’d like, prune your plant in order to regrow its pleasant, bushy appearance.
 In the fall (or at any time of year, really), cut back the older leaves to the soil line.
 Use sharp, clean pruning shears disinfected between cuts with a rag dipped in rubbing alcohol.